ClusterHQ/flocker/docs/install/docker-plugin.rst

    wget -qO- https://get.docker.com/ | sudo sh

-Now you can use the following instructions to install the Flocker Docker plugin on each of the nodes in your cluster.
+Now you can use the following instructions to install the Flocker plugin for Docker on each of the nodes in your cluster.

 On CentOS 7
 ===========